 In Australia, Brisson said, "There could be elimination in decades."

-Dr. David Mesher of Public Health England told the Guardian that it was too early to demonstrate a decline in cervical cancer diagnoses, because of the time the disease takes to develop. ( Routine vaccination of girls aged 12 and 13 was only established in the UK in 2008.)
+Dr. David Mesher of Public Health England told the Guardian that it was too early to demonstrate a decline in cervical cancer diagnoses, because of the time the disease takes to develop.
+(Routine vaccination of people assigned female at birth aged 12 and 13 was only established in the UK in 2008.)
 However, Mesher said, "There is every indication we will see it in the near future.
 We will start relatively soon to see an impact in younger women."

 The Laval University meta-analysis did not look at lower-income countries, where most people die from cervical cancer.
 According to the World Health Organization, "Nearly 90 percent of deaths from cervical cancer each year are of women living in low- and middle- income countries."